Angiotensin-converting enzyme (ACE) inhibitors

 These drugs are commonly prescribed to treat high blood pressure, heart problems and more.By Mayo Clinic Staff

 Angiotensin-converting enzyme (ACE) inhibitors are medications that help relax the veins and arteries to lower blood pressure.
-ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance that narrows blood vessels.
-This narrowing can cause high blood pressure and force your heart to work harder.
+ACE inhibitors prevent an enzyme in the body from producing angiotensin II, a substance that narrows blood vessels.
+This narrowing can cause high blood pressure and forces the heart to work harder.
 Angiotensin II also releases hormones that raise blood pressure.

 Many ACE inhibitors are available.
-Which one is best for you depends on your health and the condition being treated.
-People with chronic kidney disease may benefit from having an ACE inhibitor as one of their medications.
-Black and older people respond less well to ACE inhibitors than do white and younger people.
+The best one for you depends on many things, including your overall health and existing conditions.
+For example, people with chronic kidney disease may benefit from having an ACE inhibitor as one of their medications.

 Examples of ACE inhibitors include:

 ACE inhibitors are used to prevent, treat or improve symptoms in conditions such as:

 - Coronary artery disease